finlaysonstudio/finlaysonstudio-model-evals/docs/model-evals-guide.md

 ## Core Packages

-The project consists of two main packages:
+The project consists of three main packages:

 1. **eval-models**: Handles model interfaces and data persistence
 2. **eval-random-words**: Tests a model's ability to select random words
+3. **eval-models-cli**: Command-line interface for running model evaluations

 ## Using eval-models